karx/karx.github.io/WebComponents/README.md

 * [Slim.js](http://slimjs.com/#/getting-started) is a lightweight web component authoring library

-In this session we will build one using - Choice
+In this session we will build one using - Pokemon!!!